adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ## Conclusion

-This was a cleverly crafted Mr. Robot-themed CTF, with a strong emphasis on realistic enumeration and privilege escalation.
-Here's what I did:

-- Enumeration & Reconnaissance: Discovered useful paths (`robots.txt`, `license.txt`) and base64-encoded credentials.
-- Web Application Exploitation: Logged into WordPress as admin, edited a theme to execute a PHP reverse shell.
-- Lateral Movement: Switched users after cracking MD5 password.
-- Privilege Escalation: Used an SUID-enabled nmap binary to escalate to `root`.
-- Capture Flags: Successfully retrieved all 3 hidden keys.
+This CTF, inspired by Mr. Robot, effectively simulated real-world exploitation techniques, with a focus on enumeration, privilege escalation, and web application exploitation.
+Through careful reconnaissance, crucial paths and credentials were discovered, leading to successful exploitation of the WordPress admin panel.
+After gaining initial access, user switching and privilege escalation were achieved using common techniques such as cracking MD5 hash and leveraging and SUID-enabled binary.
+Ultimately, the challenge demonstrated a comprehensive workflow from reconnaissance to privilege escalation, culminating in the retrieval of all three flags.

 ### Skills Practiced